 Experts weigh in as passengers disembark from hantavirus-hit ship

-The seventeen Americans on board were taken to the University of Nebraska.
+The 17 Americans on board were taken to the University of Nebraska.
 Once they finish quarantine, they'll return home.
 They will be monitored for an additional 42 days.

 View CBS News In